Qiucheng Wu

 Journal of Statistical Computation and Simulation, 2019

-We propose the DataSifter to obfuscate sensitivie dataset while preserve the utility for other researches.
+We propose DataSifter to obfuscate sensitive clinical datasets while preserving utility for downstream tasks.

 Most Interesting Methodological Advances in 4th Annual Symposium Poster Competition in Michigan Institute for Data Science, University of Michigan.